AryanpurTech/BlueEngine/README.md

 [![Rust Windows](https://github.com/ElhamAryanpur/BlueEngine/actions/workflows/rust-win.yml/badge.svg)](https://github.com/ElhamAryanpur/BlueEngine/actions/workflows/rust-win.yml)
 [![Rust MacOS](https://github.com/ElhamAryanpur/BlueEngine/actions/workflows/rust-osx.yml/badge.svg)](https://github.com/ElhamAryanpur/BlueEngine/actions/workflows/rust-osx.yml)

-`NOTE: The development for the engine has been paused.
-Blue Engine was built as learning experience for me, but the scope of it has grown beyond what I can handle, and my expertise is much lower than required for such project.
-Feel free to fork and continue the development.
-All new contributions will still be accepted.
-I'll resume the development once I learn more about this field and my resources grow.`

 ## About

 Blue Engine is a general-purpose, easy-to-use, extendable, and portable graphics engine written in rust.
 The engine can run on many popular back-end APIs including Vulkan, D3D-12, GL-ES 3, and Metal as well as Windows, Linux, and OSX to ensure cross-platform compatibility.